A Case Study on Energy-Efficient Edge AI Crack Segmentation: Introduction

 Our contributions are as follows:

-\begin{itemize} \item We perform a comprehensive design space exploration across multiple levels, from model-level design to hardware platforms, providing a comparative analysis of segmentation results, latency, power consumption, and energy efficiency for crack segmentation on several edge platforms.
+\begin{itemize} \item We explore the design space over model scaling, numerical precision, and hardware platform, and we compare segmentation accuracy, latency, power, and energy efficiency for crack segmentation on four edge platforms (CPU, GPU, TPU, and FPGA).

 \item We design and implement U-Net variants spanning three orders of magnitude in parameter count to study the trade-off between segmentation performance and efficiency.
-Knowledge distillation from a Transformer model is applied to enhance the smaller U-Net variants.
-The resulting Pareto-optimal model is $63.63 \times$ smaller, and 6.32\glspl{pp} better, compared to the currently best tested Hybrid-Segmentor model from Goo et al \cite{goo2025hybrid}.
+We use \gls{kd} from a Transformer model (teacher) to improve the smaller U-Net model (student).
+Under the train/val/test split released in \cite{goo2025hybrid} for CrackVision12K, our most accurate model reaches 8.82\glspl{pp} higher mean \gls{iou} than their Hybrid-Segmentor model, while using $30.64\times$ fewer parameters.

 \item To further improve energy efficiency and throughput for single-batch processing, we develop a custom hardware architecture and implement it on an FPGA.